KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-soccer by fewieden](https://github.com/fewieden/MMM-soccer)

-1. Recommendation: `.codeclimate.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
-2. Recommendation: Found `uses: actions/checkout@v2` in file `build.yml`: Replace it with v5.
+1. Recommendation: Found `uses: actions/checkout@v2` in file `build.yml`: Replace it with v5.
-3. Recommendation: Found `npm run` in file `build.yml`: Replace it with `node --run`.
+2. Recommendation: Found `npm run` in file `build.yml`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-4. Recommendation: Found `uses: actions/checkout@v2` in file `coverage.yml`: Replace it with v5.
+3. Recommendation: Found `uses: actions/checkout@v2` in file `coverage.yml`: Replace it with v5.
-5. Recommendation: Found `npm run` in file `coverage.yml`: Replace it with `node --run`.
+4. Recommendation: Found `npm run` in file `coverage.yml`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-6. Recommendation: Found `npm run` in file `.travis.yml`: Replace it with `node --run`.
+5. Recommendation: Found `npm run` in file `.travis.yml`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-7. Outdated: Found `MichMich/MagicMirror` in file `MMM-soccer.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `MMM-soccer.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Recommendation: Found `npm run` in file `README.md`: Replace it with `node --run`.
+7. Recommendation: Found `npm run` in file `README.md`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-9. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-10. Recommendation: The README seems not to have an update section (like `## Update`).
+9. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-11. Recommendation: The README seems to have a config example without a trailing comma.
+10. Recommendation: The README seems to have a config example without a trailing comma.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-12. Recommendation: The README seems not to have clone instructions.
+11. Recommendation: The README seems not to have clone instructions.
-13. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+12. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-14. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+13. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-15. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
+14. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
-16. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+15. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-17. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+16. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-18. Recommendation: Found `eslint .` in file `package.json`: The period at the end of the command is not necessary since v9.
+17. Recommendation: Found `eslint .` in file `package.json`: The period at the end of the command is not necessary since v9.
 It is recommended to remove it.
-19. Recommendation: There is no CODE_OF_CONDUCT file.
+18. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-20. Recommendation: There is no dependabot configuration file.
+19. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-21. Recommendation: Replace eslintrc by new flat config.
+20. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-SoccerLiveScore by 0m4r](https://github.com/0m4r/MMM-SoccerLiveScore)